collective/mr.bob/docs/source/index.rst

    Importable Python function specified with dots as importing a module separated with a column to denote a function.
 For example *mrbob.rendering:render_structure* mr.bob
-    configures how `mrbob` behaves variables
+   This section configures how `mrbob` behaves variables
-    answers to the questions that will be passed to templates for rendering
+   This section answers to the questions that will be passed to templates for rendering

 Indices and tables